mpdivecha/MPC-Project/README.tex.md

 Furthermore, $\delta_t$ and $a_t$ represent the actuators of the system. $\delta_t$ is the change in heading, which can be assumed as the amount of steering to apply. $a_t$ is the acceleration and is used as an approximation of the throttle to be applied.

+The model updates can be found at [MPC.cpp#L124-129](src/MPC.cpp#L124-129).

 ### Model Predictive Control

 Once we have the kinematic model of our vehicle, we can use MPC to estimate our future trajectory.
 In MPC, an optimal control problem is "solved" for a certain number of steps, called the horizon, based on certain frequency.
-The horizon and frequency are represented in the code by variables `N` and `dt` in file [MPC.cpp](src/MPC.cpp#L9-10) .
+The horizon and frequency are represented in the code by variables `N` and `dt` in file [MPC.cpp#L9-10](src/MPC.cpp#L9-10) .

 The optimal control problem referred above is a nonlinear optimization problem that tries to minimize a certain cost given certain constraints.